overloop-crm/overloop-api-doc/source/includes_main/_prospects.md

 responsible_id<br />*integer* | ID of the user who created the prospect | The ID of the user responsible for this prospect organization_id<br />*integer* | ID of the organization this prospect belongs to | See [create an organization](#create-an-organization)

+**Note:** This method accepts an optional URL parameter `return_existing`, which can be set to true (default=false), that will return the existing organization (with HTTP status code = 200) if an organization with that name already exists.

 ### Returns
 Returns the [prospect object](#the-prospect-object).